-The Snoqualmie Valley School District provides EL students with powerful learning experiences that stress complex, engaging activities and direct teaching of the English language.
+The Snoqualmie Valley School District provides MLL students with powerful learning experiences that stress complex, engaging activities and direct teaching of the English language.
 Language and skill development is accelerated, so students can meet high standards in ALL academic areas.

 - ACCESSIBLE CONTENT: Teachers use instructional strategies to make grade-level standards and content accessible to all students, regardless of their proficiency.